When is the best time to visit the Galapagos Islands?

 - Weather and Climate

 When is the best time to go to the Galapagos, weather-wise?

 Being that the archipelago is located right along the equator, the Galapagos Islands are often mistakenly thought of as a tropical destination.
 Yes, the year-round temperatures are quite warm, however, the weather is not typical of the tropics.
 Understanding that there are two distinct seasons in the Galapagos is probably the best way to understand its climate.
-The two seasons in the Galapagos are hot and dry.
+The Galapagos Islands’ two seasons are hot and dry.
 Here are some key features of each: